Noah230285/InputBinding-Package/Documentation~/com.utility_essentials.ui_toolkit_utility.md

 <br>
 <br>

-Clicking on an **Binding Set** will display all of its contained **Icon Binds** inside the center container.
+Clicking on a **Binding Set** will display all of its contained **Icon Binds** inside the center container.
 Clicking on any of these will open the menu for that **Input Bind** on the rightmost division.
-Inside this menu it contains the **binding path** of the input being bound, and addition options for the icon, found below.
+Inside this menu contains the **binding path** of the input being bound, and additional options for the icon, found below.
 <br>
 <br>